italia/publiccode-crawler/README.md

 ## Run the crawler

-* Crawl mode (all item in whitelists): `bin/crawler crawl whitelist/*.yml`
+### Crawl mode (all item in whitelists): `bin/crawler crawl whitelist/*.yml`

-  * `crawl` supports blacklists (see below for details).
-The crawler will try to match each repository URL in its list with the ones listed in blacklists and, if it does, it will print a warn log and skip all operation on it.
+Gets the list of organizations in `whitelist/*.yml` and starts to crawl their repositories.

-    Furthermore it will immediately remove the blacklisted repository from ES if it is present.
+If it finds a blacklisted repository, it will remove it from Elasticsearch, if it is present.

 It also generates:

 * `amministrazioni.yml` containing all the Public Administrations their name, website URL and iPA code.

 * `softwares.yml` containing all the software that the crawler scraped, validated and saved into ElasticSearch.

   The structure is similar to publiccode data structure with some additional fields like vitality and vitality score.

 * `software-riuso.yml` containing all the software in `softwares.yml`
   having an iPA code.

 * `software-open-source.yml` containing all the software in `softwares.yml`
   with no iPA code.

-* One mode (single repository url): `bin/crawler one [repo url] whitelist/*.yml`
+### One mode (single repository url): `bin/crawler one [repo url] whitelist/*.yml`

-  * In this mode one single repository at the time will be evaluated.
-If the organization is present, its IPA code will be matched with the ones in whitelist otherwise it will be set to null and the `slug` will have a random code in the end (instead of the IPA code).
-Furthermore, the IPA code validation, which is a simple check within whitelists (to ensure that code belongs to the selected PA), will be skipped.
+In this mode one single repository at the time will be evaluated.
+If the organization is present, its iPA code will be matched with the ones in whitelist, otherwise it will be set to null and the `slug` will have a random code in the end (instead of the iPA code).

-  * `one` supports blacklists (see below for details), whether `[repo url]` is present in one of the indicated blacklists, the crawler will exit immediately.
-    Basically ignore all repository defined in list preventing the unauthorized loading in catalog.
+Furthermore, the iPA code validation, which is a simple check within whitelists (to ensure that code belongs to the selected PA), will be skipped.

+If it finds a blacklisted repository, it will exit immediately.

+### Other commands

-* `bin/crawler updateipa` downloads IPA data and writes them into Elasticsearch
+* `bin/crawler updateipa` downloads iPA data and writes them into Elasticsearch

 * `bin/crawler delete [URL]` deletes software from Elasticsearch using its code hosting URL specified in `publiccode.url`